amazon-connect/amazon-connect-streams/Documentation.md

   const emailClient = new EmailClient(connectClientConfig);
   const fileClient = new FileClient(connectClientConfig);

-} catch (e) {
-  /* Handle error where provider may not be initialized */ }
+});
 ```

 Returns the [`ConnectClientConfig`](https://github.com/amazon-connect/AmazonConnectSDK/blob/main/core/src/client/connect-client-config.ts#L4) needed to instantiate clients from the [AmazonConnectSDK](https://github.com/amazon-connect/AmazonConnectSDK).

-This should be invoked after the CCP is initialized.
+**IMPORTANT:** This should be invoked after the agent is initialized.

 ## SAML Authentication
 Streams support Security Assertion Markup Language (SAML) 2.0 to enable single sign-on (SSO) which will allow users to sign in through a SAML 2.0 compatible identity provider (IdP) and gain access to the instance without having to provide separate credentials.